albertovpd/ml_notes_and_comparison_betwen_python-bigquery-automl/README.md

 ## Personal research about pros and cons of ML with Python, with BigQuery and Google AutoML for markech purposes.

-The 1st version with metrics is in /past_exercises/README.md

-Now is everything en barbecho, I'm trying a new approach for martech purposes

 ------------------
 ---------------------